NapeStar/Robotteaching/README.md

 For this application the documentation was extended.
 Under [Additional Documentation](../../additional-documentation/introduction.html) you will find detailed instructions for adding new robot methods.
 In the manner of a tutorial every single step is explained in detail.
 Screenshots and direct links to the affected code passages help the developer to understand how to extend the program.

+To install Compodoc enter

+> npm install -g @compodoc/compodoc

-The description for installation you find [here](https://compodoc.app/guides/installation.html).
+in terminal.
+A detailed description you find [here](https://compodoc.app/guides/installation.html).
-To consider the additional documentation in the generated documentation you have run compodoc like this:
+If you change the code and want to generate an updated documentation enter:

 > compodoc -p tsconfig.json -s -a screenshots --includes additional-doc

+This command also includes the part of the [Additional Documentation](../../additional-documentation/introduction.html) in the updated documentation.

 # Components Structure